 YOUNG PROFESSIONAL OF THE YEAR – BRICE LANDMAN MEMORIAL AWARD

-The Brice Charles Landman Memorial Award for the Young Professional of the Year will recognise an individual or individuals who are pursuing excellence in their careers and have made a valuable contribution to their organisation and/or the pulp and paper industry, by demonstrating an outstanding level of professionalism, integrity and leadership in their position either at a local or international level.
+The 2022 Brice Landman Memorial Award – Young Professional of the year was presented to Matthew O’Connor, Norske Skog, Boyer Mill at the Fibre Value Chain Conference in Melbourne on the 30th of November.
+The Brice Charles Landman Memorial Award recognises individuals who are pursuing excellence in their careers and have made a valuable contribution to their organisation and/or the pulp and paper industry, by demonstrating an outstanding level of professionalism, integrity and leadership in their position either at a local or international level.

 Established in 2019, the Brice Charles Landman Memorial Award for the Young Professional of the Year honours the late Brice Charles Landman, a strong supporter of Appita and a dedicated and well-respected leader in the pulp and paper industry who recognised the value of fostering and mentoring young talent.